romabulani/bakinLane-react/README.md

 ## E-Commerce Backend

-An Ecommerce App on cakes and muffins made with React and mockbee as mock backend
+An Ecommerce App made with React and mockbee as mock backend